 Fines For Non-Compliance:

-A pool owner can have a fine of up to $5,500 for not meeting the pool safety needs.
+A pool owner can receive a fine of up to $5,500 for not complying with pool safety standards.
 On the spot penalty of $550 may also be applied for each non compliance.

 How to make your pool compliant & avoid a penalty?